 REMEMBERING THE PAST; EMBRACING THE FUTURE

-In the early days of the township, travel was infrequent, slow and difficult but gradually, blazed trails developed into roads.
-The first through roads were the Indian Line, now Highway 50, the Gore Road and the Sixth Line.
-Early settlers contracted with the government of Upper Canada to construct the first part of the Gore Road as far north as Wildfield.
+In the early days of the township, travel was infrequent, slow and difficult.
+Eventually, over time, the initial blazed trails developed into roads.
+The first through roads were The Gore Road, the Sixth Line, and the Indian Line, now Highway 50.
+Early settlers contracted with the government of Upper Canada to construct the first part of The Gore Road as far north as Wildfield.
 The contract specified that no stumps taller that 2 feet should remain on the roadway!
 This road was completed in 1822.